bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 ## Setup in QGroundControl

+The following servo settings are available on ArduSub 3.5.3 and QGroundControl v3.2.4-BlueRobotics-Rev6 or newer.
+If your software is out of date, please conduct a software update by following the instructions on the [BlueROV2 Software Setup](http://docs.bluerobotics.com/brov2/software-setup/) page.

 The _Newton Gripper_ can be controlled via the following button functions:

 - *servo_X_max_momentary* (open while pressed)